openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

 ## Adapter description and scope

-The Tribute NFT adapter allows potential and existing DAO members to contribute any ERC-721 tokens to the DAO in exchange for any amount of DAO internal tokens (in this case it mints SHARES always).
+The Tribute NFT adapter allows potential and existing DAO members to contribute any ERC-721 tokens to the DAO in exchange for any amount of DAO internal tokens (in this case it mints UNITS always).
 If the proposal passes, the requested internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one) and the ERC-721 asset provided as tribute is transferred to the NFT extension.

 The Tribute NFT adapter is similar to the Onboarding adapter in that both allow for joining the DAO (or increasing a stake in the DAO) through the exchange of contributed assets for DAO internal tokens.
 However, there are key differences: